 a camera sheep with motor problems

-Blacky, a five-month-old black and brown Cameroon sheep, was abandoned by the mother sheep right after birth.
-Blacky was bottle-fed by an animal-loving lady, but due to his handicap, he cannot be joined to the sheep flock.
+Blacky, a five-month-old black and brown Cameroon sheep, was rejected by his mum immediately after birth.
+Blacky was bottle-fed by an animal-loving lady, but due to his disability, he cannot join the flock of sheep.

-- this is how I try to explain to children what it means when a young sheep like Blacky is not accepted by its mother.
+– This is how I try to explain to children what it means when a young sheep like Blacky is not accepted by its mum.

-The reasons why animal mothers do not accept their babies are manifold and sometimes not really logical for humans: for example, if an animal mother gives birth to twins or triplets, but instinctively knows that she cannot provide for all three with her milk, one will be left behind.
-It also happens that animal babies are born weakened and the mother senses that it will not have a life expectancy: the young one remains lying there.
-This behaviour is not aggressive or evil, but is a law of nature.
+The reasons why animal mothers do not accept their young are varied and sometimes not really logical for humans: for example, if an animal mum gives birth to twins or triplets, but instinctively knows that she cannot provide for all three with her milk, one will be left behind.
+It also happens that baby animals are born weakened and the mother senses that they will not have a life expectancy: the young are left lying down.
+This behaviour is not aggressive or evil, but a law of nature.

-Blacky's mother instinctively sensed that something was wrong with the little sheep and she was to be proved right.
-Blacky has motor disorders in his hind legs, i.e. it is difficult for him to stand up and move around.
-Nature would have sent him over the Rainbow Bridge - a young woman did not want that and took care of him.
+Blacky’s mother instinctively sensed that something was wrong with the little camera sheep, and she was proved right.
+Blacky has motor disorders in his hind legs, which means he finds it difficult to stand up and move around.
+Nature would have sent him over the Rainbow Bridge – a young woman didn’t want that and took care of him.

 Blacky now lives in his new home Gut Aiderbichl Henndorf

-Blacky has found two friends in his new home: Batman and little Mogli.
-All three are still very young sheep and live together in a small barn.
-It is nice to watch them.
-Batman and Blacky always have Mogli, the youngest, in their midst.
+Blacky has found two friends in his new home: Batman and little Mowgli.
+All three are still very young sheep and live together in a small stable.
+It’s lovely to watch them.
+Batman and Blacky always have Mowgli, the youngest, in their midst.
 Whether he is eating or sleeping, he is always protected.

-It is good that nature has its laws.
-It is good that there are people like this young woman who wanted Blacky to stay alive.
-It is good that Blacky will have a good time with his friends Batman and Mogli.
+It’s good that nature has its laws.
+It’s good that there are people like this young woman who wanted Blacky to stay alive.
+It’s good that Blacky will have a good time with his friends Batman and Mowgli.
 His little black eyes are full of gratitude and devotion to his young life.

-Thank you for helping us through your support to provide animals with a handicap a happy life among fellow species.
-Every life is worth the love and care.
+Thank you for your support in helping us to give animals with a handicap a happy life among their own kind.
+Every life is worthy of love and care.

 Love is just a word, but it carries everything we have.
 Without it, the world would be empty.